sweattep/ancient_quotes/README.md

 >Strengthen the limp hands and steady the feeble knees!

+>The balance and scales of justice have their origin in God; all the weights in the bag are His doing

+>Ordinary folks are merely a breath, and important people a sham; if you lay them on a balance scale, they go up - both together they are lighter than nothing

+>TEKEL means that you have been weighed on the scales and found deficient

 >You provide a broad path for my feet, so that my ankles do not give way.

 >For my loins are full of burning pain, and no soundness remains in my body.